port80labs/git-pivotal/readme.markdown

     git config --global pivotal.integration-branch develop

-If you only want to pick up bugs/features/chores that are already assigned to you, set:

-    git config --global pivotal.only-mine true

 The project id is best placed within your project's git config:

     git config -f .git/config pivotal.project-id 88888

-If you would rather have the story id appended to the branch name (feature-123456) instead of prepending (123456-feature), you can configue that:

-    git config -f .git/config pivotal.append-name true

 If you're not interested in storing these options in git, you can pass them into git pivotal as command line arguments.
 See the usage guides for more details.